-The fair values of quoted investments are based on current bid prices.
-If the market for a financial asset is not active (and for unlisted securities), the group undertaking establishes fair value by using valuation techniques, in most cases by reference to the net asset backing of the investee.
+The fair values of quoted investments were based on current bid prices.
+If the market for a financial asset is not active (and for unlisted securities), the Group established fair value by using valuation techniques.
+These include the use of recent arm's length transactions, reference to other instruments that are substantially the same, discounted cash flow analysis, and option pricing models making maximum use of market inputs and relying as little as possible on entity-specific inputs.